themesberg/flowbite-svelte/src/routes/tabs/index.md

 <Htwo label="Interactive tabs 2" />

-<p>It is possible to add other components to the `InteractiveTabs` component but using `InteractiveTabHead` and `TabContent` make it easy to add other components to tabs.
-Here we are adding a timeline component in the tab 1:</p>
+It is possible to add other components to the `InteractiveTabs` component but using `InteractiveTabHead` and `TabContent` make it easy to add other components to tabs.
+Here we are adding a timeline component in the tab 1:

 <ExampleDiv>
   <InteractiveTabHead tabs={tabhead}>